rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - There is a single argument of type DeleteAzureCloudAccountWithoutOauthInput.
 - Returns DeleteAzureCloudAccountWithoutOauthReply.
-### deletecluster
-Delete a Rubrik Cloud Cluster on Azure.

-- There is a single argument of type DeleteAzureClusterInput.
-- Returns CcProvisionJobReply.
-### deletedatacentercloudaccount
-Deletes an Azure cloud account for data center archival workloads.

-- There is a single argument of type DeleteAzureDataCenterAccountInput.
-- Returns System.String.
 ### mapcloudaccountexocomputesubscription
 Map Azure cloud accounts to an Exocompute subscription.